katrinasuherman/HealthyRecipeAnalysis/README.md

 ### 2. "Healthy" Recipes and Saturated Fat Proportion
 The hypotheses and test statistic are as follows:

-- Null hypothesis: Recipes tagged as "healthy" have the same proportion of saturated fat as recipes not tagged as "healthy".
+**Null hypothesis**: Recipes tagged as "healthy" have the same proportion of saturated fat as recipes not tagged as "healthy".
-- Alternate Hypothesis: Recipes tagged as "healthy" have a significantly lower proportion of saturated fat compared to recipes not tagged as "healthy".
+**Alternate Hypothesis**: Recipes tagged as "healthy" have a significantly lower proportion of saturated fat compared to recipes not tagged as "healthy".
-- Test Statistic: proportion of saturated fat as recipes tagged as "healthy" - proportion of saturated fat as recipes not tagged as "healthy".
+**Test Statistic**: proportion of saturated fat as recipes tagged as "healthy" - proportion of saturated fat as recipes not tagged as "healthy".
-- Significance Level: 0.05
+**Significance Level**: 0.05

-1. Choosing a significance level.
+- Choosing a significance level.
 A significance level of 0.05 strikes a balance between rigor and practicality, minimizing the chance of incorrectly rejecting the null hypothesis while maintaining sensitivity to meaningful differences.

-2. Choosing a test statistic.
+- Choosing a test statistic.
 <!-- insert plot -->
 <iframe
 src="assets/satfats_healthy_nonhealthy.html"
 width="800"
-height="500"
+height="550"
 frameborder="0"
 style="margin: 0; padding: 0; display: block;"
 ></iframe>